Excel VBA MsgBox (Yes/No)

 Sub UnHideAll() Dim Answer As String Dim Ws As Worksheet Answer = MsgBox("Do you Wish to Unhide All?", vbQuestion + vbYesNo, "Hide") If Answer = vbYes Then For Each Ws In ActiveWorkbook.Worksheets Ws.Visible = xlSheetVeryHidden Next Ws ElseIf Answer = vbNo Then MsgBox "You have selected not to Unhide the sheets", vbInformation, "No Hide" End If End Sub

-This works exactly the same as the hide sheet code; if yes, it will unhide.
-If no, it will not unhide.
+It works the same as the hide sheet code.
+If yes, it will unhide.
+If not, it will not unhide.